SuperFastRacer/weatherMashup/README.md

 npm install
 ```

-start the app by typing:
+Start the app by typing:

 ```
 npm start